spinnylights/vulkan-notes/vulkan_notes.md

 unsigned integer expressions can be used to access elements, but subscripting an array with an index less than `0` is undefined, so you may want to stick to unsigned integers for this purpose.

 This operator can also be used to access the components of matrices and vectors, with the same syntax.
+In the case of matrices, applying a single subscript as in `my_mat[n]` returns a vector holding the values from the `n`th column of the matrix.
+Vector subscripting is the same as for an array of equivalent length.

 #### `.` (component/field selector)